BarryBlock88/Insecure-Dangereux_site/README.md

 2. Bootstrap 4 (https://getbootstrap.com/) was used to assist with the responsiveness and the Website's grid system.
 3. Google Fonts (https://fonts.google.com/) were used to import the 'Montserrat' font into the stylier.css used throughout the project.
 4. Font Awesome (https://fontawesome.com/) for the website icons for UX ease of use.
-5. JQuery (https://jquery.com/)to make the Navbar responsive part of Bootstrap and used for back to top button.
+5. JQuery (https://jquery.com/)to make the Navbar responsive part of Bootstrap and back to the top button.
 6. Gitpod (https://gitpod.io/) was used as a code development environment.
 7. Git was used for version control by using the Gitpod terminal to commit to Git and Push to GitHub.
 8. GitHub (https://github.com/) is used to store all the code for this project after pushing from Gitpod.